Parking lot prayers: Muslims in Jaffa and Jerusalem improvise for Ramadan

 An imam recited verses from the Koran through a loudspeaker as worshippers responded “amen”.

-Israel has reported 208 deaths and 15,589 cases of the coronaries.
-Palestinian officials have reported two deaths and 342 cases in the occupied West Bank and the Gaze Strip.
+Israel has reported 208 deaths and 15,589 cases of the coronavirus.
+Palestinian officials have reported two deaths and 342 cases in the occupied West Bank and the Gaza Strip.

 In Jerusalem, Muslim faithful have taken to the Old City’s back streets to pray as close as they can to the Aqsa mosque compound, where a March ban on prayer was extended for the entire month of Ramadan.